 Harold Pinkett died on March 13, 2001.
 His dedication and hard work has greatly affected not only the National Archives but everyone who had the opportunity to work with him.
 He paved the way for African Americans in archival studies not only by establishing his presence in his field also but by highlighting the importance of African American history.

-To honor Pinkett and his work, the SAA established the Harold T. Pinkett Minority Student Award in 1994 to be given to a minority student interested in becoming an archivist.
+To honor Pinkett and his work, the SAA established the Harold T. Pinkett Student of Color Award to be given to graduate students of color interested in becoming archivists.

-For more information, read, “Dr. Harold Pinkett, Our First African American Archivist” by Alan Walker.
+For more information, read, “Dr. Harold Pinkett, Our First African American Archivist” by Alan Walker, and Pinkett’s 1985 oral history interview with Rod Ross.